-Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.
-Where else can they go?
-They don't have any other exit route.
+Our closed up homes during the cold flu season make them virtual incubators of germs and viruses.

 And all the warm bodies - us! - inside provide a perfect growing ground on which the flu virus can gain a toehold.

 You can get the flu virus when an infected person coughs, sneezes, or talks, and droplets containing their germs land in your mouth or nose.
 (Ick.)